Wradgio/jamlin/README.md

   ]
 }
 ```
-For that, you can use any editor, that can read JSON files or wait for **JaMLin Translation Editor** (in development).
+For that, you can use any editor, that can read JSON files or try [**JaMLin Editor**](https://github.com/Wradgio/Jamlin-Editor/).
+Check binaries downloads in [Jamlin Editor releases](https://github.com/Wradgio/Jamlin-Editor/releases).

 ## Why is it such a mess
 It's my first tool in Java and Maven, a one man project.
 It will take some time to clean it up.
 Any help is appreciated.